 The Shawano School District's Community Education office is located inside Shawano Middle School in Room 102.
-Our office has it's own exterior entrance located to the right of the school's main entrance.
+Our office has it's own exterior entrance located to the right (south) of the school's main entrance.
 There is a sidewalk from South Union Street directly to our door.

 Welcome to Community Education!

 We are excited to have you as a visitor to our page and invite you to explore our enrichment learning opportunities for the whole family.
 You will find opportunities to develop a new skill, become an artist, learn new crafts, cultivate your gardens, enhance your health, learn about local history, develop musical talents, learn dance/yoga/run/swim, and discover other hidden talents and abilities!

 While many of our instructors are professionals, we actively search for people who have hobbies or a passion for something which can be developed into a course.
 We maintain a robust selection of traditionally successful classes while continually researching and developing new ones.